 Directors & Staff

-Nathan Santos serves as Commercial Music Director and instructor of bass, guitar, piano, strings and voice, as well as conductor of several choral, string and commercial music ensembles.
+Nathan Santos serves as Director of Commercial Music (Instrumental), Instructor of Music, and instructor of bass, guitar, strings and keyboard, as well as director of the TU Dragon Big Band and several other ensembles.
 An accomplished classical, jazz and rock bass player and teacher, Nathan has served on the faculty of Penn State University, University of Pittsburgh-Johnstown, Indiana University of Pennsylvania, and St. Francis University (PA).
 A multi-instrumentalist and classical and jazz vocalist, and active performer for three decades, he has shared the stage with Bernadette Peters, Joe Morello, Sherryl Milnes, Lou Christie, John Blake, Jr., George Young, Bruce Hornsby, Olivia Newton-John, Andy Narell, Dave Samuels, Carrie Tillis, Five By Design, and many others.
 He has also appeared on many recordings representing a wide range of styles.
 He served as principal bassist with the Johnstown Symphony and Altoona Symphony, and a member of the Chamber Orchestra of the Alleghenies and the Westmoreland Symphony.
 He was also a member of the Jazz in Your Face Big Band, the vocal jazz quintet White Noise, rock bands Acousticity and Soy Bomb, and countless other groups.
 His classical, jazz and commercial compositions and arrangements have been performed by the Pittsburgh Symphony Orchestra, Pittsburgh Public Theatre, and many of his own pro and student ensembles.
 Nathan holds a MM in Jazz Performance from the University of Miami (FL), and a bachelor’s degree from Wilkes University (PA).
 Nathan and his wife Kristen have two children, Ross and Ariana.
 For more information, please visit www.nathansantos.com.
 Contact: email@example.com.

 Rob Ciesluk directs the Tifﬁn University Marching Band, Concert Band, Axis Indoor Percussion Ensemble and teaches percussion lessons.
 Prior to his appointment at Tifﬁn University he was the Graduate Assistant Director of Band Activities at Bowling Green State University and Director of Bands at St. Wendelin High School in Fostoria, OH.
 Mr. Ciesluk has performed throughout the United States and United Kingdom while he was a member of the Southwind Drum and Bugle Corps, the Eastside Fury Percussion Ensemble and Poor Boy Music (PBM) a rock/ska band which has toured internationally and recorded on labels such as Raw Fish Records.
 A past president of Kappa Kappa Psi and Mu Phi Epsilon, Mr. Ciesluk's professional afﬁliations also include OMEA/MENC and Percussive Arts Society.
 Mr. Ciesluk continues to write and arrange for many marching bands and drumlines throughout Ohio and serves as the assistant percussion director for the BGSU Falcon Drumline.
 He holds a bachelor's degree in music education from Eastern Michigan University and a master's degree in music performance from Bowling Green State University.
 Rob lives in Fostoria with his wife Monica and his daughter Leah.
 Contact: CieslukRT@tiffin.edu